haochen-zeng/mosquinotes-website/README.md

 3. Open Obsidian on your computer.
 4. Click on "Open folder as vault" in the Obsidian startup screen.
 5. Browse and select the extracted the repository folder.
 6. Obsidian will now display it as a vault.
-All files related to contents are stored in the "content" folder.
+The "content" folder contains all the text file contents.

 ## Update